hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 @GalenIvanov  may you explain how `make dim args` works?

-[9:10:30](#1659517830517Cctib:gitter.im) <hiiamboris (NOT THIS ONE)>: block is the idiomatic way, so congrats í ½í¸‰
+[9:10:30](#1659517830517Cctib:gitter.im) <hiiamboris (NOT THIS ONE)>: block is the idiomatic way, so congrats ğŸ˜‰

 [9:11:19](#1659517879519PdjhF:gitter.im) <cosacam1 (cosacam1)>:
 @toomasv those any [w 1]... are really short!!!